-This course explores the concepts of prescribing appropriate pharmacological agents for special populations, including children, adolescents and women.
+This block explores the concepts of prescribing appropriate pharmacological agents for special populations, including children, adolescents and women.
 Principles related to pharmacotherapeutics, pharmacodynamics, drug interactions, incompatibilities, contraindications, adverse reactions, and pharmacogenomics will be analyzed.
 2 credits didactic

-NURS 507 - Theoretical Foundations of Advanced Practice Nursing This course explores the concepts of analyzing and critiquing established and emerging nursing theories which impact advanced nursing practice.
+NURS 507 - Theoretical Foundations of Advanced Practice Nursing

+This block explores the concepts of analyzing and critiquing established and emerging nursing theories which impact advanced nursing practice.
 The student will synthesize nursing and multidisciplinary theories to evaluate relationships between theory, research and advanced practice nursing.
 Students will continue to develop the capstone project.
+3 credits didactic applied to the concepts of chronic disease management to address and reduce health disparities for individuals and communities.
 3 credits didactic